skx/github2mr/README.md

 # github2mr

-Many [Github](https://github.com/) users have a large number of repositories upon which they work.
-This application allows you to dump all your repository details into a configuration file for [myrepos](https://myrepos.branchable.com/).
+Many [Github](https://github.com/) users have a large number of repositories upon which they work, and managing them all can sometimes be difficult.

-The myrepos package, containing a binary named `mr`, is a _wonderful_ tool that lets you apply operations to multiple repositories at once given a suitable configuration.
+One excellent tool which helps a lot is the [myrepos](https://myrepos.branchable.com/) package, containing a binary named `mr`, which allows you to run many operations upon multiple repositories with one command.
+(It understangs git, mercurial, darcs, cvs, and many other types of revision-control systems.)

+This repository contains a simple command-line client which allows you to easily generate a configuration file containing __all__ your github repositories, which will allow you to operate upon your repositories, cloning them onto new machiens, etc, easily, quickly and reliably.

 The end result of using `mr` and `github2mr` is that you should be able to clone all your remote github repositories, and update them easily with only a couple of commands which is great for when you work/develop/live on multiple machines.